 To overcome this, give everyone equal access to promotion opportunities and tell them what’s involved.

-A successful team requires open communication between all members.
+A successful team requires open communication between members.
+Whether meetings are scheduled or impromptu, all necessary members should be dialed in.

 Have important conversations in a shared space

-Implementing a tool like Slack can make communication much easier because it houses all conversations in one place.
+Using a company-wide shared messaging tool like Slack can open communication by housing all conversations in one place.

 Slack is a great solution for performance management because you can create sub-channels for each project and invite team members to them.
 The channel is searchable, so everyone in your group will have access to relevant conversations.
 This prevents important communications from getting lost or buried.